codepennnn/123/README.md

     YR.WO_NO AS WorkOrder,
     YR.V_CODE AS VendorCode,
     YR.V_NAME AS VendorName,
+    CASE
+        WHEN R.WO_NO IS NOT NULL THEN 'Y'    -- ✅ recognized → Y
-    'N' AS Leave_compliance,
+        ELSE 'N'                             -- not recognized → N END AS Leave_compliance,
     FORMAT(YR.START_DATE, 'dd-MM-yyyy') AS start_date,
-    FORMAT(YR.END_DATE, 'dd-MM-yyyy') AS end_date,
+    FORMAT(YR.END_DATE, 'dd-MM-yyyy') AS end_date
-    CASE
-        WHEN R.WO_NO IS NOT NULL THEN 'Y'
-        ELSE 'N'
-    END AS Recognized_Status   -- ✅ Recognition flag added
 FROM YearRange YR
-LEFT JOIN APP_RECOGNIZED_WO R ON R.WO_NO = YR.WO_NO   -- ✅ Check recognition
+LEFT JOIN APP_RECOGNIZED_WO R ON R.WO_NO = YR.WO_NO   -- ✅ recognition check
 ORDER BY Calendar_Year
 OPTION (MAXRECURSION 1000);